kristinemlarson/gnssrefl/tests/use_cases/use_mfle.md

 These soil moisture estimates are written to a file; its location is written to the screen.

+Thank you to Naoya Kadota for test driving this use case.

 Kristine M. Larson September 6, 2022